MSlobody/Python-Course-Assignments/README.md

 # Content of Repository
-This repository contains assignments completed as part of a Coursera course titled "Python for Everybody".
+This repository contains three assignments completed as part of a Coursera course titled "Python for Everybody".

 ## Topics covered in the course:
 - Data Structures and syntax